 Archaeological Museum of Bruges

-The Archaeological Museum of Bruges combines a large number of different exhibits, but unlike other similar museums, there are a lot of interactive objects.
-Visitors to the museum note that children, from the youngest ages, may like it most.
-This is a great opportunity to spend interesting free time with your family and learn real historical facts.
-The museum is on the list of recommended attractions when traveling to Belgium.
+The Archaeological Museum of Bruges combines a large number of diverse exhibits, but unlike other similar museums, there are a lot of interactive objects here.
+Visitors to the museum note that children, starting from the youngest age, may like it the most.
+This is a great opportunity to have an interesting free time with your family and learn real historical facts.
+The museum is on the list of recommended attractions during a trip to Belgium.

 Archaeological Museum of Bruges